-Roedean is in the top 5 of the most famous UK English all-girl boarding school
+Roedean is in the top 5 of the most famous UK English all-girl boarding schools

-Roedean is in the top 5 of the most famous UK English all-girl boarding schools.
+Roedean is in the top five of the most famous UK English all-girl boarding schools.

-In this category, it is far and away the most international, multicultural and outward-looking, with alumni from 86 countries, more than 19 languages spoken on campus, a university slipstream that takes 20% of students to universities overseas and a dedicated Pre-A-Level one year English language GCSE support program for those seeking Sixth Form entry with focus on grammar, pronunciation, listening, writing and reading and IELTS preparation.
+In this category, it is far and away the most international, multicultural, and outward-looking, with alumni from 86 countries, more than 19 languages spoken on campus, a university slipstream that takes 20% of students to universities overseas, and a dedicated Pre-A-Level one year English language GCSE support programme for those seeking Sixth Form entry, with focus on grammar, pronunciation, listening, writing and reading, and IELTS preparation.